Want to give your Hollywood remake a new spin? How about swapping the men for women…?

 Having inspired a 2005 Broadway musical, a remake film is now, too, in the works – with Rebel Wilson attached to lead.
 Anne Hathaway and Alex Sharp are also due to appear in the film which will see two female con-artists vying to dwindle a male tech giant.

-The reboot is to be called Nasty Woman (believe me, I know…) and will be helmed by Chris Addison.
+The reboot is to be called Nasty Woman (believe us, we know…) and will be helmed by Chris Addison.

 *A point if you’ve spotted a theme here.

-An unlikely choice for reboot, perhaps, but nonetheless a Splash remake is on its way.
+An unlikely reboot, perhaps, but nonetheless a Splash remake is on its way.